 Apr 16 and Apr 18

-James Forman in his 2017 book offers a different perspective.
+James Forman Jr at Yale Law School in his 2017 book and an academic paper offer a different perspective.
 He agrees with Alexander that legislative decisions in the War on Drugs did create the racial disparities we see today, but he also believes that these decisions were not a systematic effort to oppress minorities.
-In fact, Forman’s book shows that these decisions were prompted by political leaders who had in mind the interests of the black community.
+In fact, Forman’s research shows that these decisions were prompted by political leaders who had in mind the interests of the black community.
+Further, Forman points out that racial disparities depend to a significant extent on disparities in incarceration rates for violent crimes, not for drug crimes.

 Week 13: Crime and victimization disparities